Government of New Brunswick

 • Retaining Employment: who have a developed case plan and have found employment.

-Clients are encouraged to use licensed daycare facilities whenever possible; sitter costs will only be considered when daycare is not feasible.
-Top-ups to daycare rates are not payable for this benefit. payments re not be approved when the caregiver is a unit member, parent or grandparent of the child.
+Sitter costs will only be considered when daycare is not feasible.
+The sitter cannot be a unit member, parent or grandparent of the child.
 Sitter costs will normally be provided for children aged 13 or younger.
-The rate is $3.25 per hour per child and is paid upon receipt of a Child Care Statement Form from the sitter detailing the hours worked.
+The rate is $3.25 per hour per child.

 When retaining employment, this benefit may be provided for a period of 12 months from the start of employment.